KU-ScQI/Efficient-direct-quantum-state-tomography-using-fan-out-couplings/README.md

 Each column corresponds to measurement data for a specific 4-qubit state.

 Each entry in these columns is a list of length 31, where each element is a dictionary representing the measurement counts obtained from a single circuit execution.
+The counts have been preprocessed to correct the bitstring ordering of IBM Quantum outputs.

 - The indices `[0]` to `[30]` correspond to the 31 circuit configurations used in the DQST protocol, in the following order:
   - `[0]`: $U_{\mathrm{ES}} = \mathrm{IIII}$ (diagonal measurement)